appbaseio/Docs/content/docs/reactivesearch/vue/overview/QuickStart.md

 or

-If you're following this on Codesandbox.io, add dependency `@appbaseio/reactivesearch-vue` .
+Alternatively, you can directly add the `@appbaseio/reactivesearch-vue`  dependency to codesandbox.io.

 ### Step 2: Register Components